7 minute read

-How can I use a custom DNS in our cluster without modify the actual cluster DNS on top of for example AWS or Azure?
-How can I forward custom DNS and use specific DNS in an On-Premise Datacenter?
+How can I use a custom DNS in our cluster without modifying the actual cluster DNS on top of, for example, AWS or Azure?
+How can I forward custom DNS and use a specific DNS in an On-Premise Datacenter?

 Let’s nslookup it out!